Appendix B: Disciplinary Procedures

 Misconduct warranting disciplinary action includes any significant departures from generally accepted standards of integrity and appropriate behavior.
 Improper conduct on the part of a degree candidate is of concern no matter where it occurs.
 The following offenses are examples of those warranting initiation of disciplinary procedures:

-Examples of violations of academic or community standards include, but are not limited to cheating, plagiarism, unauthorized use of materials in academic exercises or examinations, misrepresentations, distortions or serious omissions of data in research reports, false statements or serious omissions on admission or financial aid applications, falsification on any other official form or petition, unauthorized removal or misuse of library books or other university property, threat or use of force against others, harassment of another member of the university community, hazing, infractions of university regulations, and infractions of city, state, and federal laws which reflect upon the person’s suitability to be a health professional.
+Examples of violations of academic or community standards include, but are not limited to cheating, plagiarism, unauthorized use of materials in academic exercises or examinations, misrepresentations, distortions or serious omissions of data in research reports, false statements or serious omissions on admission or financial aid applications, falsification on any other official form or petition, unauthorized removal or misuse of library books or other university property, threat or use of force against others, harassment, including sexual harassment, of another member of the university community, hazing, infractions of university regulations, and infractions of city, state, and federal laws which reflect upon the person’s suitability to be a health professional.

 Occasionally candidates for admission will make inaccurate statements or submit false material in connection with their application.
 In most cases, these misrepresentations are discovered during the admission process and the application is rejected.
 If a misrepresentation is discovered after a candidate is admitted, the offer of admission normally will be withdrawn.
 If a misrepresentation is discovered after a student has registered, the offer of admission normally will be revoked and the student will be required to leave the school.
 If the discovery occurs after a degree has been awarded, the degree normally will be rescinded.
 The determination that an application is inaccurate or contains misrepresentations rests solely with the Admissions Office and will be resolved outside the student disciplinary process.